umcconnell/destroyer2/docs/guide/customizing.md

 ### Database

 -   `DB_URL` - The Redis database url the server should connect to.
-If left empty, the server tries connecting to the default url `127.0.0.1:6379`
+You may also specify `REDIS_URL` as an alias to this key.
+If left empty, the server tries connecting to the default url `127.0.0.1:6379`.
 -   `DB_PASS` - The Redis database password.
+You may also specify `REDIS_PASS`
+    as an alias to this key.

     ::: tip
     When using a password, you must add it to the `.env` file **and** to the